neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 `neu create myapp --template <templateName>`

-Creates new Neutralinojs app using a pre-built template.
+Creates a new Neutralinojs app using a pre-built template.

 **Supported templates**